mwbowers/mwbowers.github.io/articles/sql-parser-explorer.md

 ## Check validity of SQL Statement

-Suppose we want to explore the validity of a SQL statement, taking from a RPG LE source member, like the following (found in Free form):
+Suppose we want to explore the validity of a SQL statement, taking from an RPG LE source member, like the following (found in Free form):

 ```sql
 EXEC SQL UPDATE DEPARTMENT